m-kru/Reconfigurable-Computing-Project-Layout/README.md

 Within these directories obey the patterns/rules specific for given language.
 In other words, treat them as logically separate software projects.

-It might happen that these software "sub-projects" need to share some files.
+It might happen that these software "subprojects" need to share some files.
 In such case keep those common files somewhere in the projects root path.
 Access them using relevant paths or use symbolic links.